Troy Bergeron: Georgia Force (second stint)

 In February 2007, Bergeron re-joined the Georgia Force.
 He appeared in all 16 games and recorded career highs in receptions (132), receiving yards (1,736), touchdowns (41), rushing attempts (10) and rushing yards (81), while earning Second team All-Arena honors.
 He and teammate Wide receiver Chris Jackson became the first receiving tandem in AFL history to record at least 130 catches, 1,700 receiving yards and 40 touchdowns each.

 He led the team in receptions (13) and receiving yards (194), he also recorded four touchdowns on the road against the Austin Wranglers.
 He also had six kickoff returns for 103 yards and one rush for 10 yards.
 His 194 receiving yards and 307 total yards set new single-game franchise-highs.
 He also added two tackles and one fumble recovery on special teams.

 In 2008, Bergeron recorded 91 receptions for 1,247 yards, 24 touchdowns, 7 carries for 62 yards and 7 tackles.
 He also added five kickoff returns for 71 yards.
 The Arena Football League folded after the season.

-Columbus Lions (AIF)
+Columbus Lions

 In March 2009, Bergeron signed with the Columbus Lions of the American Indoor Football Association.
 He led the team in receiving yards, touchdowns and catches.
 He contributed to the franchise winning the SIFL championship in 2010.